 The Department of Athletics and Recreational Services organizes, manages and promotes all intercollegiate and recreational sports activities at Seton Hall University, with the objective of enriching the educational experience of every involved student.
 On an intercollegiate level, the University competes in 14 sports, with approximately 230 student- athletes participating.
 Seton Hall is a charter member of the prestigious Big East Conference, and competes on the NCAA Division I level in all sports.

 Pirate athletics has enjoyed a rich tradition.
-The men’s basketball team has made thirteen NCAA Tournament appearances and advanced to four Sweet Sixteens two Elite Eights and the 1989 National Championship game.
+The men’s basketball team has made 14 NCAA Tournament appearances and advanced to four Sweet Sixteens, two Elite Eights and the 1989 National Championship game.
 The program has also captured three BIG EAST regular season championships and three conference tournament titles.
-The women’s basketball team competed in the NCAA Tournament in 1994,1995, 2015 and 2016, advancing to the Sweet Sixteen in 1994.
-The baseball, golf, men’s and women’s golf, men’s soccer, softball, men’s swimming and diving, and volleyball teams all have won Big East titles.
+The women’s basketball team competed in the NCAA Tournament in 1994, 1995, 2015 and 2016, advancing to the Sweet Sixteen in 1994.
+The baseball, men’s and women’s golf, men’s soccer, softball, men’s swimming and diving, and volleyball teams all have won BIG EAST championships.

-Seton Hall student-athletes have been recognized for their athletic and academic achievements by being named to All- America, Academic All-America and All- Big East Academic teams.
+Seton Hall student-athletes have been recognized for their athletic and academic achievements by being named to All-America, Academic All-America and All-BIG EAST Academic teams.
 Several athletes have been awarded post- graduate scholarships for their outstanding academic and athletic accomplishments.
 In 2008, Seton Hall’s first Rhodes Scholarship was awarded to a former student-athlete.
 Seton Hall also has had a substantial impact in international competition.
-The University has been well-represented in recent Olympic Games, as coaches and athletes from the University participated in the 1992, 1996, 2000, 2008 and 2012 Summer Games.
+The University has been well-represented in recent Olympic Games, as coaches and athletes from the University participated in the 1992, 1996, 2000, 2008, 2012 and 2020 Summer Games.

 The offices of the Department of Athletics and Recreational Services are located in the Richie Regan Recreation and Athletic Center.
 Information about athletic programs may be obtained by calling (973) 761-9497.
-For information concerning intramurals, club sports or Recreation Center memberships, call (973) 761-9722.
+For information concerning recreational programming, call (973) 761-9722.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?